coredns/coredns/plugin/transfer/README.md

 *transfer* answers full zone transfer (AXFR) requests and incremental zone transfer (IXFR) requests with AXFR fallback if the zone has changed.

-When a plugin wants to notify it's secondaries it will call back into the *transfer* plugin.
+When a plugin wants to notify its secondaries it will call back into the *transfer* plugin.

 The following plugins implement zone transfers using this plugin: *file*, *auto*, *secondary*, and *kubernetes*.
 See `transfer.go` for implementation details if you are a plugin author that wants to